 APRIL There’s a whole lot of beauty to behold around town this month.
 Bring the family for a full morning of fun activities and entertainment at the Farmers’ Market Spring Fling, then pick up a few hard-to-find, “Texas tough” plants at the SFA Spring Garden Gala.
 Then stroll the brick streets and sip some fine wines at the annual Downtown Wine Swirl.

 MAY During the first weekend of the month, enjoy authentic dishes from around the world at the Multicultural Fest at Sacred Heart Catholic Church.
-Then take advantage of the mild morning with a stroll through the SFA gardens to see the Sculpture for All Outdoor Exhibition and Competition.
-Or, follow the Statue Trail to view the seven statues located downtown and along Mound St. to learn about influential people and events that helped shape the city’s history.
+Then take advantage of the mild mornings with a stroll along the Statue Trail, made up of nine statues throughout downtown and along Mound Street, where you will learn about influential people and events that helped shape the city’s history.
 Keep an eye out for Visit Nacogdoches’ Full Moon Concert Series featuring tribute bands, beginning in May and continuing through the summer.

 JUNE Summer starts scrumptiously with the Texas Blueberry Festival — the anchor event of a blueberry-sweet weekend full of activities in Nacogdoches!
 The Blueberry Bluegrass Concert in the Park sets a relaxing tone the night before in Festival Park.
 Downtown also plays host to the annual Juneteenth parade.
 As the temperature rises, keep the kids cool with a visit to Splash Kingdom Family Waterpark.